Long-Haired Boys and School Dress Codes:

 Just like with Grandma’s pants, it seems like long hair for men is much more widely accepted today than it was even 15 years ago.
 In a great many fields, long hair among men is barely noticed.
 One of the guy teachers at my kids’ school has hair longer than mine and he’s a favorite among students and adults alike.
 I don’t imagine it’s simple for a guy with Jason Momoa’s locks to ascend to the top of a highly structured corporate vibey type place filled with Patrick Batemans, but things are definitely changing overall.

-Kids, Long Hair, and Dress Codes
+Kids, Long Hair, and School Dress Codes

 Back when I was in school, I remember boys with very long hair at TPS, so at least dating back to the mid-nineties, it’s been universally allowed to my knowledge.
 The mom who originally posed the question was asking about her son who attended a local charter school.